Disclaimer: This Pacific Northwest road trip post was originally written in October 2020 and was updated in January 2022 for relevancy.

-We stopped at Horsetail Falls (looks like a horsetail…I hope you gathered that), Wahkeena Falls, Bridal Veil Falls (looks like a bride’s veil), and my absolute favorite- Latourell Falls.
+We stopped at Horsetail Falls (looks like a horsetail…I hope you gathered that), Wahkeena Falls, Bridal Veil Falls (looks like a bride’s veil), and my absolute favorite – Latourell Falls.
 This waterfall was my favorite because unlike the others, you can hike right down to the base of this one and stand under it!
 Not only was it incredible to hear how loud the water is and to feel the cool mist on my face, but we were some of the only people here!
-Make sure you see this one during your PNW visit.
+Make sure you see this one on your Pacific Northwest road trip.

 Towards the end of this road, making your way back to Portland, you’ll pass the Crown Point aka the Vista House!
-Make your way up here for incredible views of the river and mountains below.
+Head up here for incredible views of the river and mountains below.
 I loved the 360-views of both Washington and Oregon.

 From here, we made our way back into the city and ate dinner at the Old Spaghetti Factory in Portland.
 I remember coming here in 2008 with my family and requested that we go back.
 You can get a four course meal for a fair price and the inside is very whimsical.
 I highly recommend it!

-After dinner my aunt and uncle suprised Matt and I with last-minute tickets to Darcelle.
+After dinner my Aunt and Uncle surprised Matt and I with last-minute tickets to Darcelle.
 They raved about this drag show, and after Matt and I both admitted to never seeing one, they decided to take us!
 And it did not disappoint.
 We sat in a rounded booth, ordered drinks, and watched the queens kill it on stage!

 Day 3: Day Trip To Cannon Beach, OR

-Time to check out the Oregon Coast- a completely underrated part of the PNW!
-Today my aunt and uncle were kind enough to pick up Matt and I and bring us to Cannon Beach!
+Time to check out the Oregon Coast – a completely underrated part of the PNW!
+Today my Aunt and Uncle were kind enough to pick up Matt and I and bring us to Cannon Beach!
 From Portland, Cannon Beach is 1.5 hours away.
-As I mentioned above, renting a car is key to exploring the PNW, but my aunt and uncle were able to bring us!
+As I mentioned above, renting a car is key for a Pacific Northwest road trip, but my family was able to bring us!